angarag/CS523_BDT/README.md

-# CS523_BDT - Live election result
+# CS523_BDT - Live election result & all assignment and labs
 This is the project Angarag Batjargal did as his final project for the Big Data Technology course taught in May block, 2019.
+You can also find the course assignment and labs.

 ## Project description